Kim D. Chanbonpin

 Panelist: AALS Workshop for New Law School Teachers, "On Teaching," Washington, DC (June 2013)

-Co-chair: Junior Faculty Development Workshop, University of Maryland, Francis King Carey School of Law (Oct.
-2012)
+Junior Faculty Development Workshop, University of Maryland, Francis King Carey School of Law (October 2012)

 Panelist: SEALS, "Exact Change: Social Movements and the Illinois Torture Inquiry and Relief Commission" (July 2012)